philgyford/uk-parliament-demographics/README.md

+# UK Parliament Demographics

+* Python code to fetch data about House of Commons MPs and House of Lords members.
+* D3.js code to create charts based on that data.

 Uses Python 3 to fetch data about MPs and Lords members from the [Members Names Information Services](http://data.parliament.uk/membersdataplatform/memberquery.aspx).
 That process is inspired by [mnis](https://github.com/olihawkins/mnis) (which only fetches data for the Commons).